 In many countries it is currently a prescription-only medication, and is used to treat sleepiness due to narcolepsy, shift work sleep disorder, or obstructive sleep apnea.
 There are ongoing clinical trials for its use in fatigue, cocaine addiction,, , seasonal affective disorder, bipolar depression, nicotine addiction, and .

-It's also widely used by the military to keep operatives awake for long periods - and (unofficially) by shift workers and students studying for exams etc etc.
+It's also routinely used by the military to keep operatives awake for long periods - and (unofficially) by shift workers and students studying for exams etc etc.

 Its mechanism(s) of action have been very widely researched, but as yet there is no official consensus on how it works.
 To the extent that it's been called 'a drug in search of a mechanism'.